InformaticsMatters/ansible-galaxy-cloud/README.md

 repository in its `~/git` directory and you can continue reading this document from there.

+>   The bastion playbook will have also added a `parameters` file in the
+    project root containing your OpenStack credentials.
+Use this file to add additional parameter values.

 ### Prerequisite - provider environment
 You will need to set provider-specific environment variables before you can run this playbook.
 If you're using OpenStack you should `source` the